 “The scope of these threats accentuates the urgent need for leaders to embrace all stakeholders and put the advancement of society at the heart of business strategy,” said Michele Parmelee, Deloitte Global Deputy CEO and Chief People and Purpose Officer.
 “While change and disruption will be a way of life going forward, leaders who implement the building blocks of resilience now will be best positioned to thrive going forward.”

 For more information and to view the full results of Deloitte's 2021 Resilience Report, visit: www.deloitte.com/resilience2021.

 The Deloitte 2021 Resilience report is based on a survey of 2,260 C-level executives and senior public sector leaders, including CEOs/presidents, COOs, CFOs, CMOs, CIOs, and CTOs.
 The survey, conducted by KS&R Inc. in July-September 2020, polled respondents from 21 countries; 45% were from Europe/South Africa, 28% from the Americas and 27% from Asia Pacific.
 All major industry sectors were also represented in our sample.
 Additionally, KS&R and Deloitte conducted select one-on-one interviews with global industry leaders and academics.

-Among the public sector leaders surveyed, 40% represented organizations and agencies with a budget of US$1 billion or more.
+Among the public sector leaders surveyed, 40% represented organisations and agencies with a budget of US$1 billion or more.
 Among the public sector leaders surveyed, 21% were CIOs and 19% had the title of director or deputy director.

-Thirty-eight percent of respondents were between the ages of 45 and 54, the largest segment represented.
-Twenty percent of the respondents this year were women.
+Thirty-eight per cent of respondents were between the ages of 45 and 54, the largest segment represented.
+Twenty per cent of the respondents this year were women.